Concepts

 In Uniswapv3, a slippage limit exists such that if a swap drops below a user-specified rate, it is aborted.
 This feature is also implemented in the JIT AMM, however, the swap can not be truly aborted - it is simply returned to the swap queue.
 This means that if we implemented standard slippage limits, swaps could end up stuck in the swap queue forever if the pool price never appears below the user-specified limit.

 It is for the same reason that we do not place enforceable time limits on swaps - we have no alternative if we do not know the user’s source other than to continue.
-Widening the time window for LPs to take action on swaps doesn’t pose an obvious problem that negatively impacts users, as it levels the playing field for competitive liquidity provision.
+Widening the time window for LPs to take action on swaps doesn’t pose an obvious problem that negatively impacts users, as it levels the playing field for competitive liquidity provisioning.

 Slippage limits exist in Uniswap to limit the damage caused by potential MEV attacks.
 In most cases, these attacks apply to pools with limited liquidity or with very few liquidity providers.
 Given that these attacks are generally not possible in this environment, we accept this tradeoff without much concern as the default flow.